 For years, Maine has been the oldest state in the nation.
-Our median age has risen to 44.9, and 21.2 percent of the state population is 65 or older.
-The exploitation of older Mainers is prevalent and especially difficult to detect because these individuals often are reluctant or unable to report abuse, whether financial or physical.
+Our median age has risen to 44.9.
+About 21.2% of the state population is 65 or older.
+Elder abuse is prevalent and especially difficult to detect because these individuals often are reluctant or unable to report abuse, whether financial or physical.

 Elderly individuals may excuse abuse at the hands of a beloved family member.
-They may fear retaliation if they are dependent on their abuser, or they may lack the physical or cognitive ability to make a report.
-Most often, elder abuse is committed by family members, but other common perpetrators include friends, professional caregivers, and strangers perpetrating scams.
+They may fear retaliation if they are dependent on their abuser.
+They may lack the physical or cognitive ability to make a report.
+Most often, elder abuse is committed by family members.
+Other common perpetrators include friends, professional caregivers, and strangers perpetrating scams.

 How to Detect Elder Abuse